Outdoor Gear Exchange Charitable Grant Fund

 How To Apply

-During each of the year's two grant application periods (see the timeline below), a link to a current application will be made available at the top of this page.
+During each of the year's two grant application periods, a link to a current application will be made available at the top of this page.
 If you think your organization's project meets our eligibility guidelines, complete an application and send it via email to our Charitable Grant Fund Coordinator.

 Recipients of the Fall 2019 Grant Cycle